Built-in System Access Control#

 Under this plugin, you are allowed to execute any operation that reads data or

-.
+metadata, such as SELECT or SHOW.
 Setting system level or catalog level

 session properties is also permitted.
 However, any operation that writes data or